 7. If the result that the user selects is a container (i.e. Type = Container), pass the ID into the Container parameter and present the addresses within that container as a new set of results

-8. When the user selects an address (i.e. Type = Address) perform a Capture Retrieve request, passing the ID to the ID parameter, and then populate the address fields on the form with the relevant data
+8. When the user selects an address (i.e. Type = Address) perform a RETRIEVE request, passing the ID to the ID parameter, and then populate the address fields on the form with the relevant data

 A key part of successfully utilising Capture is making sure the visual elements of the integration help support the end users' optimal usage - good user experience helps users' interaction with the search feel intuitive and streamlined.
 Some key elements to consider include: